 - Read the COVID-19 vaccine information from University Health Service, which includes "Top Tips for COVID Vaccination."

-- Sign up at other places that are offering the vaccine.
-You may be able to receive the vaccine more quickly off campus.
-International students, scholars, faculty and staff are eligible to receive the vaccine wherever it is offered.
+- You can also sign up at other places that are offering the vaccine.
+International students, scholars, faculty and staff are eligible to receive the vaccine wherever it is offered

 To find off-campus vaccine locations: